marcemq/appinventor-ws/README.md

 2. *A friendly introduction to programming concepts* such as: data types, variables, loops and conditionals.
 3. Step-by-step guide to build an extended colored digital doodle app based on this guide by [MIT App Inventor Tutorial #4](https://www.youtube.com/watch?v=fQKNzLYEN0M&feature=youtu.be)
 4. *App challengues*: the students will be challenged to extend the previos app so the digital doodle
+   * Add a Wipe button to clear the screen.
+   * Add two extra color support, i.e.: red and black.
    * Change the background to a photograph or picture.
    * Let the user draw dots as well as lines (hint: Use DrawCircle block).
    * Add a button that turns on the camera and lets the user take a picture and then doodle on it.